Levar Harper-Griffith

 Levar Harper-Griffith (born September 4, 1981) is a former professional tennis player from the United States.

 Career

 Juniors

 Harper-Griffith was a boys' singles quarter-finalist at the 1999 Australian Open and a boys' doubles semi-finalist (with Andy Roddick) at the 1999 US Open.

 Pro tour

 On top of their semifinal run in the juniors, Harper-Griffith also competed with Roddick in the men's doubles draw at the 1999 US Open, making the second round.
 At the 2001 US Open, Harper-Griffith lost to Spaniard Albert Costa in the opening round of the men's singles.
 It would be his only appearance in the men's singles draw of a Grand Slam but he did make another US Open doubles appearance, in 2002, with Eric Taino.
-The pair defeated Dominik Hrbatý and Andre Sa in the first round, before being eliminated in the second round by Jiri Novak and Radek Štěpánek.
+The pair defeated Dominik Hrbatý and André Sá in the first round, before being eliminated in the second round by Jiří Novák and Radek Štěpánek.